-The target area is the oval, square or arrow on the ballot where the voter is instructed to mark his or her vote.
+The target area is the oval or square on the ballot where the voter is instructed to mark his or her vote.
 Tabulation systems read those target areas.

 The Board and its designees examine the rules, using the manual as a resource to count a ballot or an individual vote.